Whether a boarder or a commuter, your freshman likely faced a few blips the first semester.

 Preventative measures include getting a flu shot, plus stocking up on hand sanitizer, disinfectant wipes and cold and stomach medicine to start.

 College students also need to eat somewhat healthy and exercise regularly.
 Fruits and vegetables can come in the form of juice or a smoothie.
 Suggest a daytime nap as an alternative to a caffeine fix (yes, they can usually find time for one).
-Throw in some healthy snacks along with his favorite cookies in your next care package.
+Throw in some healthy snacks along with their favorite cookies in your next care package.

 Exercise can be as simple as walking to class instead of taking the campus bus, or, for commuter students, parking further back in the lot.
 Physical activity is a great mood and energy booster and being outside, even on a cold day for a few minutes, helps build immunity and fights the winter blues.

 Keeping in touch Calling home more regularly and talking through issues before or as they arise might avert some of the social and academic problems of last semester.
-On the other hand, remind your freshman it’s time to learn how to work out “minor crises” on her own, like figuring out how to live with an inconsiderate roommate.
+On the other hand, remind your freshman it’s time to learn how to work out “minor crises” on their own, like figuring out how to live with an inconsiderate roommate.

 Creating a better balance College students all have trouble with balance in the beginning.
-Maybe yours needs to go out more, or a little less (like only on weekends); or drop the extra hard class this semester for a more manageable one in order to keep a scholarship tied to his GPA.
+Maybe yours needs to go out more, or a little less (like only on weekends); or drop the extra hard class this semester for a more manageable one in order to keep a scholarship tied to their GPA.

 College is a learning experience.
 Don’t handhold, but do provide the necessary support and advice to help your freshman have a better second semester.